Sarah-Hesham-2022/Sarah-Hesham-2022/README.md

 ### Hi there 👋

-Graduated in Computer Science and Bioinformatics from the Faculty of Computers and Artificial Intelligence at Cairo University.

-2019 - 2023

 Interested in Artificial Intelligence, Machine Learning, Deep Learning, Data Science, Computer Vision, Bioinformatics, Computer Graphics, Game Programming/Development, and AR/VR/MR/XR.

 Check out my repositories and feel free to leave your feedback.